vwkd/monarch/README.md

 };
 ```

 Under the hood the `Parser<T>` generic class is a Monad, but no knowledge of this structure is required to use the library.
+See the [References](#references) section for more.

 ### `take`